 chkdsk C: /f /r /x

-Note: ‘CHKDSK’ stands for Disk Status upon activation.
-The letters ahead of this command have the below meanings –
+Note: ‘CHKDSK’ stands for Disk Status upon activation and the letters afterward have their usual meaning.

 - Type “Y“, and press Enter to confirm the scanning process when the system restarts.